Heart (band): 1977–1979: Mainstream success and band split

 Little Queen became Heart's second million-seller and featured the hit "Barracuda" (number 11).
 The song's lyrics were written by an infuriated Ann Wilson in her hotel room after a reporter had suggested that the sisters were lesbian lovers.

-In late 1978, the double-platinum Dog & Butterfly peaked at 17 on the Billboard 200 and produced hits with its title song (number 34) and "Straight On" (number 15).
+In late 1978, the double-platinum Dog & Butterfly peaked at No. 17 on the Billboard 200 and produced hits with its title song (No. 34) and "Straight On" (No. 15).
 In 1979, the Wilson-Fisher liaisons ended—Roger Fisher was voted out of the band by the other members, and his brother Mike left the group’s orbit within a month.

 1980–1984: Commercial decline

 Heart released Bebe le Strange in 1980.
-It became the band's third top-10 album, peaking at number five, and yielded the top-40 hit "Even It Up".
+It became the band's third top-10 album, peaking at No. 5, and yielded a top-40 hit "Even It Up".
 The band embarked on a 77-city tour to promote the album.
-By the end of the year, the band scored its highest-charted single at the time, a version of the ballad "Tell It Like It Is", which peaked at number eight.
-In November 1980, the double album Greatest Hits/Live was released and reached number twelve on the US chart, eventually achieving double-platinum status.
+By the end of the year, the band scored its highest-charted single at the time, a version of the ballad "Tell It Like It Is", which peaked at No. 8.
+In November 1980, the double album Greatest Hits/Live was released and reached number twelve on the U.S.. chart, eventually achieving double-platinum status.
 The two-disc set featured studio versions of most of Heart's singles to date, plus a few new studio tracks and six live tracks, among which were versions of "Unchained Melody", Led Zeppelin's "Rock and Roll" and the Beatles' "I'm Down".

 Heart was the first band of the day to appear at the sold-out concert headlined by Queen at Elland Road on May 29, 1982.
-Their next album, Private Audition (1982), provided the minor hit "This Man Is Mine" (number 33) and was the first not produced by Mike Flicker.
+Their next album, Private Audition (1982), provided the minor hit "This Man Is Mine" (No. 33) and was the first not produced by Mike Flicker.
 Initially, the band turned to Jimmy Iovine, one of the leading producers of the time, who suggested that the material lacked potential hits, and eventually, the Wilson sisters produced the album themselves.
 The track "Perfect Stranger" foreshadowed the power ballads that would dominate the band's mid-1980s sound.

 At the end of recording, Derosier and Fossen were fired from the band.
 They were replaced by Denny Carmassi on drums and Mark Andes on bass for Passionworks (1983), while at the record company's insistence, the band turned to established producer Keith Olsen.
 Both Private Audition and Passionworks had relatively poor sales, failing to reach gold status.
 Despite the albums' sales, the single "How Can I Refuse" was a success, reaching number one on the Billboard Mainstream Rock Chart.